Benjamin Wright (civil engineer)

-Life and career
+Early life

 Wright was born in Wethersfield, Connecticut, to Ebenezer Wright and Grace Butler.

+Career
-In 1789, at age 19, he moved with his family to Fort Stanwix (now Rome, New York), where he became a land surveyor.

-In the next decade, he worked as a land surveyor and engineer, especially on the construction of the Erie Canal and later on the Chesapeake and Ohio Canal.
+In 1789, at age 19, he moved with his family to Fort Stanwix, New York, which is now Rome, New York, where he became a land surveyor.
+Over the next decade, Wright worked as a land surveyor and engineer, especially on the construction of the Erie Canal and later on the Chesapeake and Ohio Canal.
 In addition to his engineering work, Wright was also elected to the New York State Legislature in 1794 and was appointed a New York county judge.

 Wright returned to New York in about 1833.
 He continued to work primarily as a consultant on a number of canal projects, but also began doing surveys for railroads, which were in the early stages of development at the time.

-Wright married Philomela Waterman on September 27, 1798; they had nine children (five of whom became civil engineers).
-One of them, Benjamin Hall Wright (1801-1881) went to West Point and graduated as part of the Class of 1822.
-As a civil engineer, the younger Wright promoted the establishment of Railroads in the Island of Cuba, with the survey the Havana-Guines railroad in 1834.
-He was also involved with the engineering of the Cardenas and Bemba Railroad, Cuba in 1836 and of Nuevitas and Puerto Principe Railroad (1837‑42).